McGirt ruling cited in federal charges against two men serving life without parole in separate murders

 However, prosecutors noted that six of Tinnel’s seven bullet wounds were into his back, implying that he was trying to run away from his assailants when he was shot.

-Witnesses at the time reported seeing two men chasing another man through the apartment complex, shooting him as they ran.
+Witnesses reported seeing two men chasing another man through the apartment complex, shooting him as they ran.
 Tinnel fell to the ground after the first round of shots before being shot several times more.

-Bradford allegedly waived his right to remain silent while being questioned by police about the slaying, telling them that Watashe was the aggressor between the two.
+Bradford allegedly waived his right to remain silent while being questioned by police about Watashe's slaying, telling them that Watashe was the aggressor.

 A Tulsa County judge on April 8 approved Bradford’s request for post-conviction relief on jurisdictional grounds.